-These delicious peanut butter chocolate truffles are a delicious sweet treat that will welcome in fall in a scrumptious way.
-And best of all, these are a NO BAKE sweet treat!
+These delicious peanut butter chocolate truffles are a no-bake sweet treat that will welcome in fall in a scrumptious way.

-It’s time to welcome in fall with these peanut butter chocolate truffles![Theses peanut butter chocolate truffles have a lovely coating of chocolate with some autumn leaf sprinkles.
-I love the texture that flax seeds and chia seeds add to the mixture.](https://alwaystheholidays.com/wp-content/uploads/2016/09/autumn-peanut-butter-truffles.jpg)
+How to make the peanut butter chocolate truffles

 The base of these truffles are a mixture of butter and peanut butter.
 This helps to hold the dry ingredients together and also makes it easy to form it into balls.

-Chia seeds and flax seeds give the chocolate peanut butter truffles a healthy boost.
+The chia seeds and flax seeds give these decadent chocolate peanut butter truffles a healthy boost.

 The next step is to set up a dipping station.
 In addition to my melted PB and chocolate mixture, I used some Wilton autumn leaf sprinkles.